 Gut Healthy Foods: Prebiotic vs. Probiotic, What’s the Difference?

-People are starting to realize that health and happiness start with gut health.
+health and happiness start with gut health.

 And holistic medical traditions like Chinese medicine and Ayurveda have been preaching this for thousands of years.

 (Fun fact: one of the main diagnostic criteria in these traditions is the quality of your poop!)

 But what’s really exciting is that from stabilizing blood-sugar to lifting your mood, more and more studies are coming out showing just how important those bugs in your gut really are for the function and health of both your body and mind.
 (1, 2, 3)